 Bring down the fever.
 Acetaminophen or ibuprofen can help.
-Ask your doctor's office what the correct dosage is for your toddler's weight.
+Ask your doctor's office what the correct dosage is for your toddler's weight and how often to give it.
 Never give your child aspirin because it's linked to a rare but serious illness called Reye's syndrome.

 Use nasal spray.
 You don't need to get an over-the-counter drug to help your toddler breathe easier when he's got a clogged nose.
 Instead, buy a saline spray, which is just salt water.
 If you spray once or twice in each nostril, it should help to open the airways.

 Help him breathe easier at night.
 When your toddler goes to sleep, put a cool-mist humidifier in his room.
 The moisture from the vapor helps relieve his stuffy nose.